MicrosoftDocs/memdocs/memdocs/intune/protect/microsoft-tunnel-mam-ios.md

    1. Set *Use Microsoft Tunnel for MAM* to **Yes**.
    1. For *Connection name*, specify a user facing name for this connection, like *mam-tunnel-vpn*.
    1. Next, select **Select a Site**, and choose one of your Microsoft Tunnel Gateway sites.
 If you haven’t configured a Tunnel Gateway site, see [Configure Microsoft Tunnel](../protect/microsoft-tunnel-configure.md).
    1. If your app requires a trusted certificate, select **Root Certificate**, and then select a trusted certificate profile to use.
-For more information see [Configure a trusted certificate profile](#configure-a-trusted-certificate-profile) later in this article.
+For more information, see [Configure a trusted certificate profile](#configure-a-trusted-certificate-profile) later in this article.

    > [!NOTE]
-   > MAM Tunnel for iOS doesn’t use the following:
+   > Microsoft Tunnel for MAM iOS doesn’t use the following:
+   >
    > - The *General configuration settings* category.
    > - Per-App VPN.
 The Tunnel for MAM iOS SDK provides Per-App VPN directly to integrated apps.
    >